MicrosoftEdge/MSEdgeExplainers/EditContext/dev-design.md

 There can be multiple EditContext's per document, and they each have a notion of focused state.
 Because there is no implicit representation of the EditContext in the HTML view, focus must be managed by the web developer, most likely by forwarding focus calls from the DOM element that contains the editable view. ```focus``` and ```blur``` events are fired on the EditContext in reponse to changes in the focused state.
 EditContext focus is bound to the element that was focused when the EditContext became active, that is, if the focused element changes, the EditContext will also lose focus.

-The ```mode``` property on the EditContext (also can be passed in a dictionary to the constructor) denotes what type of input the EditContext is associated with.
+The ```inputmode``` property on the EditContext (also can be passed in a dictionary to the constructor) is like the [corresponding attribute](https://html.spec.whatwg.org/multipage/interaction.html#input-modalities:-the-inputmode-attribute) for textarea and contenteditable: it denotes what type of input the EditContext is associated with.
 This information is typically provided to the underlying system as a hint for which software keyboard to load (e.g. keyboard for phone numbers may be a numpad instead of the default keyboard).
 This defaults to 'text'.

 ## Implementation notes